Skip to main content

 Updated yesterday

-The Deduplicate Operator identifies entries with identical properties, ensuring that unique inputs are treated as desired.
+The Deduplicate operator identifies entries with identical properties, ensuring unique and duplicate inputs are handled as intended.
+This improves automation efficiency and eliminates the need for manual deduplication logic.

 • Events burst handling